-Working during the heyday of Abstract Expressionism, John Cage honed his skills in the midst of the growing American avant garde.
-Neither a painter or a sculptor, Cage is best known for revolutionizing modern music through his incorporation of unconventional instrumentation and the idea of environmental music dictated by chance.
-His approach to composition was deeply influenced by Asian philosophies, focusing on the harmony that exists in nature, as well as elements of chance.
+John Cage was trained as a musician, and studied with Henry Cowell and Arnold Schoenberg in the early 1930s.
+He would go on to become a major influence on both music composition and visual art.
+Cage is best known for revolutionizing modern music through his incorporation of unconventional instrumentation and the idea of environmental music dictated by chance.
 Cage is famous not only for his radical works, like 4'33" (1952), in which the ambient noise of the recital hall created the music, but also for his innovative collaborations with artists like Merce Cunningham and Robert Rauschenberg.
 These partnerships helped break down the divisions between the various realms of art production, such as music, performance, painting, and dance, allowing for new interdisciplinary work to be produced.
-Cage's influence ushered in groundbreaking stylistic developments key to contemporary art and paved the way for the postmodern artistic inquiries, which began in the late 1960s and further challenged the established definition of fine art.
-Through a collaboration with the John Cage Trust, the Beall Center is thrilled to present a recreation of John Cage's seminal modified chessboard from his 1968 performance with Marcel Duchamp, Reunion.
-During the revolutionary performance, the two artists sat across from one another and played a simple game of chess, though Cage had equipped the chessboard with contact microphones.
-Whenever a piece was moved, it set off a gamut of amplified electronic noises and oscilloscopic images on television screens visible to the audience.
+This movement ushered in a new form of art that artist Dick Higgins called "Intermedia," which began in the late 1960s and further challenged the established definition of fine art.
+Through a collaboration with the John Cage Trust the Beall Center is thrilled to present a recreation of John Cage's seminal electrified chessboard, built by Lowell Cross and first seen in his 1968 performance in Toronto with Marcel and Teeny Duchamp, Reunion.
+During this revolutionary performance, the artists sat across from one another and played a simple game of chess made audible by the chessboard, whose functions depended upon the covering and uncovering of its 64 photoresisters (one per square).
+Nine contact microphones were embedded so that the audience could hear the physical moves of the pieces on the board if the appropriate conjunctions of inputs, outputs, and player movements were (by chance) to occur.
 In this way, the chess players became improvisational composers.
 With 16 inputs (allowing four signals each from the four collaborating composers) and eight outputs (each directed to a loudspeaker system), the complexity of the sound environment enveloping the audience increased as the early part of the game progressed; it then diminished as fewer and fewer pieces were left on the board.
-In the current incarnation of this work, visitors to the Beall Center will be able to simulate this performance using a newly modified chessboard from the John Cage Trust.
-John Cage (1912-1992) was born in Los Angeles and studied at UCLA.
-Cage's innovations with sound, instrumentation, performance, and composition all helped redefine music in the twentieth century.
+In the current incarnation of this work, visitors to the Beall Center will be able to simulate this performance using a newly electrified chessboard from the John Cage Trust, and a unique, programmed score written by UCI Integrated Composition, Improvisation, and Technology (ICIT) Ph.D. candidate, Alex Joseph Lough.
+John Cage (1912-1992) was born in Los Angeles, CA. Cage's innovations with sound, instrumentation, performance, and composition all helped redefine music in the twentieth century.
 More specifically, his use of chance and the creative ways in which he utilized performers in his works helped inform and shape avant-garde movements like Neo-Dada, Fluxus, and Conceptual art.
 This work appears courtesy of the John Cage Trust (NY)